 Integration with legacy systems and workflows

-To maximize the digital health tools available to them, consumers and patients have grown to be more open in sharing their health and medical data with healthcare organizations and businesses.
+To maximize the digital health tools available to them, consumers and patients have grown to be more open in sharing their health and medical data with healthcare professionals, organizations and businesses.
 In return, they expect providers to fully utilize their data to serve their needs through adequate system and data interoperability among healthcare entities.

 In light of the digital transformation processes that healthcare organizations have been going through, it's not uncommon for providers to continue working with and managing legacy systems and workflows while introducing new platforms and processes.

 Planning for these integration and migration processes is a pervasive challenge.
 Technology executives in healthcare organizations must deal with system compatibility, workflow changes, and cost management.
 Further, as is critical in healthcare, integrations and migrations must be performed in a way that minimizes or prevents delays and downtimes that impact patient experience.

 Healthcare devices or software that processes Electronic Medical Records (EMR) and any other type of consumer health data must observe strict security standards and regulations.

 MedTech and HealthTech startups and enterprises will always face the challenge of adapting their digital products to regulations in each market they operate in.
 Mapping local standards and requirements at an early stage will enable healthcare businesses to align their software solutions with legal regulations and market expectations.